Can You Spare A Minute Or So 9/7?

 Humor:

-If you can’t find five minutes, can you spare two or three?
+If you can’t find five minutes, can you spare one or two?

-Also Check Out Sermons On Dale Cantrell On You Tube And Please Subscribe:
+Also Check Out Sermons Under Dale Cantrell On Youtube And Please Subscribe:

 Check Out Books By J D Canter in Amazon And Kindle: